Protection from HIV

 - When injecting drugs, use only your own syringes and needles and do not give them to other people.
 New syringes can be obtained from pharmacies and drug help centers.

 - Pregnant people with HIV can avoid transmission to their babies by taking medication against HIV and have HIV specialists attend the birth.
-Refraining from breastfeeding is also recommended.
+Under optimal conditions, vaginal delivery and breastfeeding are possible.
 All pregnant people in Germany are offered an HIV test.

 Can you get HIV in the course of everyday life?

 No, there is no danger of infection in everyday life.
 You don’t need to have any concerns about living and working together with other people, shaking hands, hugging and kissing, using the same toilets, bathrooms and saunas, eating from the same plate, drinking from the same glass and using the same cutlery.
 HIV is not transmitted by air, saliva, tears, sweat, urine, excrement, nor is it transmitted by insect bites.